Sadr al-Din al-Qunawi: Problem of knowledge

 Qūnavī considered it his life's task to complete what Ibn Sīnā had begun with his Ishrāqī conception of knowledge.
 First, he shared with Ibn Sīnā and Ibn 'Arabī the goal of representing the intellectual/spiritual journey in communicable fashion.
-For any kind of knowledge or noetic discovery to be understood, it must be capable of being passed on to others (pupils, speculatively minded peers, etc.), rather than hoarded in the abstract ether of the mind, as it were.
-Whatever its technical complexities, it had to be didactically meaningful within a specific time and place, though without losing sight of the root object of knowledge.
+For him to do this, he felt it must be capable of being passed on to others (pupils, speculatively minded peers, etc.), rather than hoarded in the abstract ether of the mind, as it were.
+Additionally, it had to be didactically meaningful within a specific time and place, though without losing sight of the root object of knowledge.

 He worked out his principles in several treatises.
-Their most concise and substantial statement consists of a theoretical introduction to his magnum opus, "I'jāz al-bayān," the main body of which consists of a mystical exegesis of the "Sūrat al-Fātiḥah," the opening chapter of the Quran.
+The most concise and substantial statement consists of a theoretical introduction to his magnum opus, "I'jāz al-bayān," the main body of which consists of a mystical analysis of the "Sūrat al-Fātiḥah," the opening chapter of the Quran.
 In that introduction, Qūnavī plotted the transition from the demonstrative logic of Avicenna's “theological science”, 'ilm ilāhī), to a different kind of logic one might call an “exegetical grammar,” as more or less taught by Ibn 'Arabī.

-To the followers of Ibn 'Arabī, “exegetical grammar” was vastly more suited to the paradoxical movements of the spirit, “dialogue” with God, and in a purely epistemological sense, the true “knowledge of the realities,” an expression that Qūnavī took to be chiefly of Avicennan inspiration.
-Anxious to preserve the transcendence of the Divine, but without expunging human activity or initiative, Qūnavī understood God's knowledge of Himself to be the root of all knowledge.
-On the surface, this formulation and the logical corollaries flowing from it appear to seal man's incapacity to discover the “realities of things” on his own (i.e., by his own inborn faculties).
+The theory proposed by Ibn 'Arabī was that “exegetical grammar” was vastly more suited to the movements of the spirit, “dialogue” with God, and in a epistemological sense, the “knowledge of the realities,” an expression that Qūnavī took to be chiefly of Avicennan inspiration.
+Hoping to give weight to both the Divine and human activity, Qūnavī put forth that God's knowledge of Himself was the root of all knowledge.
+On the surface, this formulation and the logical corollaries flowing from it appears to seal man's incapacity to discover the “realities of things” on his own. (i.e., by his own inborn faculties).